bertvv/ansible-role-wordpress/README.md

 FATAL: all hosts have already failed -- aborting
 ```

-This is (probably) caused by the secret keys/salts that were automatically generated and by chance contain characters that cannot be processed by Jinja2.
+This is (probably) caused by the secret keys/salts that were automatically generated and by chance contain characters that have special meaning for Jinja2 and are interpreted as Jinja directives.
 Re-run the role and you should be fine...

 ## Contributing